top of page

 campervan shower door vent

 Why?
-Well having an extractor fan is all well and good, but the air it extracts needs to come from somewhere!
+Well having an extractor fan is all well and good, but the air it extracts needs to come from somewhere.

-To allow for proper ventilation of the campervan shower, install a vent somewhere low in the shower (the door would be the perfect place!).
+To allow for proper ventilation of the campervan shower, install a vent somewhere low in the shower (the door would be the perfect place).

 Step 8: Install the shower head and mixer

 The last step is to install the shower head and mixer.
 A mixer mixes the hot and cold water to the desired temperature - it also controls the flow of water.
+I particularly like this campervan shower kit, it's cheap, cheerful, and does the job.

 Campervan shower head and mixer